cultural-impact-of-warfare

 Guerrilla Tactics and Ambushes

 The Britons were expert at making use of the landscape for ambushes and night raids.
-They would attack Roman columns in narrow wooded valleys, then disappear into the forests.
-Chariots remained in use in Britain longer than in Gaul, particularly in the southeast.
-British chariots were lighter than those of the Gauls, designed for speed and maneuverability in rough terrain.
+They would attack Roman columns in narrow wooded valleys, then disappear into the forests before the legions could form up for battle.
+The dense woodlands of southern Britain, the marshes of East Anglia, and the mountains of Wales and northern England all provided cover for hit-and-run tactics.
+Chariots remained in use in Britain longer than in Gaul, particularly in the south-east among tribes like the Catuvellauni and the Trinovantes.
+British chariots were lighter and more maneuverable than those of the Gauls, designed for speed in rough terrain.
 The driver would carry a warrior who would throw javelins, then dismount to fight on foot while the chariot withdrew to a safe distance.
-This tactic was recorded by Caesar during his expeditions to Britain in 55 and 54 BC.
+Caesar, during his expeditions to Britain in 55 and 54 BC, was impressed by the skill of British charioteers, writing: "Their manner of fighting with chariots is as follows: they first drive around the whole line and throw javelins, and by the fear of the horses and the noise of the wheels they often break the ranks of the enemy."

 Resistance to Rome